Programmer’s Guide

 def perform

-# Retrieve the supplied value
+# Read a supplied value

 puts username